bitwalker/combine/README.md

 Combine is a superset of ExParsec's API for the most part (sans binary parsers at the moment), and it's performance is significantly better in the one benchmark I've run with a very simple parser.
-Benchfella was used to run the benchmarks, and the benchmarks used for comparison are present in both Combine and ExParsec's `bench` directories.
-For reference, here's what I'm seeing by replicating the one benchmark contained in ExParsec's repository:
+Benchfella was used to run the benchmarks, and the benchmarks used for comparison are present in both Combine and ExParsec's `bench` directories with the exception of the datetime parsing one, which is easily replicated in ExParsec if you wish to double check yourself.
+For reference, here's what I'm seeing on my machine:

 ```
 # ExParsec